Free Puppy and Kitten Checks

 Rabbits which include calicivirus.

 All animals should be wormed regularly.
-Without worming medications you pet can become vert unwell.
+Without worming medications you pet can become very unwell.
 Two types of worming prevention are important:

 - Intestinal worming – treatment requires an oral tablet which kills any worms in the intestinal tract.